The Man on Fire (Hombre en Llamas); by Jason de Caire Taylor, in Isla Mujeres

 Standing alone in the middle of the Manchones National Park, a lone statue looks defiantly ahead.
 This solitary and imposing figure is part of the MUSA collection but located separately in what is known locally as Manchones 1.
-Sitting at a depth of 9mt/30ft, he is a sight that both snorkelers and divers are able to appreciate.
+Sitting at a depth of 9mt/30ft, he is a sight that both snorkelers and divers can appreciate.

 The Man on Fire was submerged as part of the first expansion of MUSA in 2009 within the Manchones Underwater Gallery.
 He is a cast of a fisherman from Acapulco named Joaquín.

-Like all the MUSA statues, he is made of marine concrete but he is seeded with fire coral (Millepora alcicornis).
-The concrete used for his cast made his skin appear textured and pitted which is ideal to promote coral growth.
-The statue has 75 sites drilled for the implantation of fire coral and each site has been seeded with rescued pieces of the coral.
+Like all the MUSA statues, he is made of marine concrete but is seeded with fire coral (Millepora alcicornis).
+The concrete used for his cast made his skin appear textured and pitted, ideal for promoting coral growth.
+The statue has 75 sites drilled to implant fire coral, and each area has been seeded with rescued pieces of the coral.

-Fire coral gains its name from its bright orange appearance and its ability to inflict severe burns or stings to bare skin.
-The dominant species is able to repel many other types of marine growth and was installed using long-nosed pliers and marine epoxy adhesive.
+Fire coral gains its name from its bright orange appearance and ability to inflict severe burns or stings on bare skin.
+The dominant species can repel many other types of marine growth and be installed using long-nosed pliers and marine epoxy adhesive.

-Fire corals are a genus of marine coral that have similar characteristics to coral but are in fact not true coral.
-They are more closely related to Hydra and Hydrozoans which make them hydro corals.
+Fire corals are a genus of marine coral with similar characteristics to coral but are not true coral.
+They are more closely related to Hydra and Hydrozoans, which makes them hydro corals.
 This means that they are more closely related to jellyfish than real coral.

 Depth